azotheblue/blog/readinglist.md

 ### [THE CODE BOOK](https://a.co/d/313i2Qd)

-From the begin of modern history, humans have been trying to hide their secrets
+From the beginning of modern history, humans have been trying to hide their secrets

 > "The urge to discover secrets is deeply ingrained in human nature; even the least curious mind is roused by the promise of sharing knowledge withheld from others." - John Chadwick